CIMBIBOY/GenReL-World/README.md

 __GenReL-World is a general Reinforcement Learning framework to utilize various world models as environments for robot manipulation.__

-The goal is to contrust the framework which utilizes general reinforcement learning algorithms to control a robotic arm.
+The goal is to contrust the framework which utilizes general reinforcement learning algorithms to teach and control a robotic in it's given environment for it's given task.
-A big problem in robotics is, that they adapt hardly to new environments or to task, which fall out to the trained task distribution.
+A big problem in robotics is, that agents adapt hardly to new environments or tasks, which fall out of the trained task distribution.
-The adaptation of a general framework can be worthwhile if they can be intagrated to be trained on different world models, environments, hyperparameters and initial conditions.
+The adaptation of a general framework can be worthwhile if they can be trained on different world models (laten representations) and environments, tested on hyperparameters and initial conditions and using different reward and action space constructions.

-With that only the world model and the encoding to a lower latent representation have to be repleaced.
+With that only the world model and the encoding of the lower latent representation have to be repleaced.
-Implementing the different algorithms and finding connections between them is an ongoing research area, which can play a crutial part in robotics.
+Implementing different algorithms and finding connections between them is an ongoing research area, which can play a crutial part in robotics.
+Also data structures, exploration function and the definition of state, reward and action spaces can impact the learning of an agent.
-The definition of intitial value problems, action and rewards spaces and optimizing various agents can be a handful.
+The project focuses on different intitial values, action and rewards spaces and the change of agents behaviour in different environments.

 The framework involves reinforcement learning concepts from [(0)](https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf) and meta-reinforcement learning and multi-task learning using the MetaWorld open-source simulated benchmark [(1)](https://meta-world.github.io/).